Professor James Cooper is director of International Legal Studies and Center for Creative Problem Solving.

 Center for Iberian and Latin American Studies at UCSD.
 In 2013 and 2014,

-Professor Cooper is a Visiting Professor at Franz von Liszt Institute
+Professor Cooper was a Visiting Professor at Franz von Liszt Institute

-at Justus Liebig University in Giessen, Germany, where he teaches
+at Justus Liebig University in Giessen, Germany, where he taught

 Cooper is a co-director of the International Post Graduate Program with University of Heidelberg, University of Chile, and CEDEP in Asuncion, Paraguay and a member of academic staff of Heidelberg Center for Latin America.
 He also directs public education campaigns for governments in Latin America.